cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 - The safest and simplest method is to simply install TWiLight Menu++, it can use any official language and more without needing NAND modifications
 - If you want to actually change the system region and are using hiyaCFW, you can use Yoti's [hiyalang](https://github.com/Yoti/cli_hiyalang/releases)
 - Lastly, if you want to change the region on the actual system NAND, you can use Mighty Max's [DSi Language Patcher](https://gbatemp.net/threads/release-dsi-language-patcher.582836/)

+### What happened to the hiyaCFW installation guide?
+Because hiyaCFW does not serve much functional purpose and was a problematic and confusing part of the guide for many users, it was moved to the [DS-Homebrew Wiki](https://wiki.ds-homebrew.com/hiyacfw/installing).
+- If you were linked to the page in question, the instructions you were following were most likely outdated.
+Please use this guide instead, as it is maintained constantly by the developers of these projects